sutigit/kurkkumopo-catcher/README.md

 -   Well first the game should actually have a start and ending
 -   **Ideas from you**
 -   Game joining system with a username (Maybe GitHub account linking)
+-   Bigger map area and smooth camera following the puck
 -   Server Deployment
 -   The coolest kurkkumopo target
 -   Weekly changing theme system